-Adherence to this minimum standard establishes consistency amongst laboratories in the building of an analytical scheme that effectively results in reliable and scientifically supportable drug and chemical identifications.
+Adherence to this standard establishes consistency amongst forensic science service providers (FSSPs) in the building of an analytical scheme that effectively results in reliable and scientifically supportable drug and chemical identifications.

 The standard provides direction to the forensic drug analyst community regarding the qualitative analysis of seized drugs.